Canon 20D versus Canon T6i

 Despite having a slightly smaller sensor, the T6i offers a higher resolution of 24 megapixel, compared with 8.2 MP of the 20D.
 This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 6.42μm for the 20D).
 However, it should be noted that the T6i is much more recent (by 10 years and 5 months) than the 20D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the T6i has a markedly higher DXO score than the 20D (overall score 9 points higher), which will translate into better image quality.
 The advantage is based on 0.8 bits higher color depth, 1 EV in additional dynamic range, and 0.4 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Canon 20D (⇒ rgt)||APS-C||8.2||3504||2336||no||21.9||11.0||721||62|